datacarpentry/genomics-r-intro/_episodes/02-r-basics.md

 created in R.

 > ## Exercise: Create some objects in R
-> Create the following objects in R, give each object an appropriate name.
+> Create the following objects; give each object an appropriate name
+> (your best guess at what name to use is fine):
 >
 > 1. Create an object that has the value of number of pairs of human chromosomes
 > 2. Create an object that has a value of your favorite gene name
-> 3. Create an object that value of this URL: "ftp://ftp.ensemblgenomes.org/pub/bacteria/release-39/fasta/bacteria_5_collection/escherichia_coli_b_str_rel606/"
+> 3. Create an object that has this URL as its value: "ftp://ftp.ensemblgenomes.org/pub/bacteria/release-39/fasta/bacteria_5_collection/escherichia_coli_b_str_rel606/"
-> 4. Create and object that has the value of the number of chromosomes in a diplod cell
+> 4. Create an object that has the value of the number of chromosomes in a
+> diploid human cell
 >
 >> ## solution
 >> Here as some possible answers to the challenge: